syncfusion-content/flutter-docs/Flutter/chart/circular-chart-types.md

 ### Doughnut with center elevation

-You can use the Annotations property in charts, to provide center elvation text in dougnut charts as shown below:
+You can use the Annotations property in charts, to provide center elevation text in doughnut charts as shown below:

 {% highlight dart %}